Zveno (Soviet collective farming): "Permanent" zvenya

 Fully fixed or permanent zvenya (of one year's duration or more) were first set up in individual specialist crops.
-In May 1933 a central Communist-Party and government resolution recommended that zvenya of 5-7 workers, responsible for all agricultural operations in the year, be widely adopted for sugar-beet.
+In May 1933, a central Communist Party and government resolution recommended that a zvenya of 5-7 workers, responsible for all agricultural operations in the year, be widely adopted for sugar-beet.
 A similar resolution was issued for potatoes and vegetables in June 1933.
-In cotton, it was argued, the continuous and continually-fluctuating labour demand during the year necessitated a zveno both stable and flexible throughout the year.
+In cotton, it was argued, the continuous and continually fluctuating labour demand during the year necessitated a system both stable and flexible throughout the year.
 Labour demand for a 10-hectare plot of cotton varied between 1 and 14 workers in the year.
-For the sake of stability there should be a basic skeleton of zvene'voi and skilled workers, and the plot should be fixed for the year.
+For the sake of stability, there should be a basic skeleton of zvene'voi and skilled workers, and the plot should be fixed for the year.
 Some cotton zvenya were set up in 1934, and a central resolution for their proliferation was issued in June 1935.
-Fixed zvenya in flax also began to be set up, for example in Leningrad oblast, where there were in 1937 19,458 flax zvenya, covering 105,000 hectares or about three-quarters of all flax crops.
-In 1938 about 50,000 flax zvenya were organized in Smolensk oblast {*including 7,500 Stakhanovite}; over two-thirds of all flax sowings were attached to them.
+Fixed zvenya in flax also began to be set up, for example, in Leningrad oblast, where there were in 1937 19,458 flax zvenya, covering 105,000 hectares or about three-quarters of all flax crops.
+In 1938, about 50,000 flax zvenya were organized in Smolensk oblast {*including 7,500 Stakhanovites}; over two-thirds of all flax sowings were attached to them.
 A central decree for their promulgation was issued in April 1938.

-In grain, the position lagged behind.
-Even in the mid-1930s writers were arguing that (in contrast to specialist crops) the cultivation of cereals fell into two distinct and separate phases, {*early and late,} and thus there was not the basis for zvenya fixed for the whole year.
+In grain, the position lagged.
+Even in the mid-1930s, writers were arguing that (in contrast to specialist crops) the cultivation of cereals fell into two distinct and separate phases, {*early and late,} and thus there was no basis for fixed zvenya for the whole year.
 However, it was in the mid-1930s that fixed zvenya of Stakhanovites (elitist shock workers) began to be set up for grain.
 This was in the interests of responsibility.
-These zvenya too adhered to the principle of a fixed skeleton of skilled personnel during the year with a fluctuating periphery of labourers.
+These zvenya too adhered to the principle of a fixed skeleton of skilled personnel during the year, with a fluctuating periphery of labourers.

 Some zvenya existed in permanence from the mid-1930s onwards, and can be traced from year to year.
 These, however, were award-winning zvenya and may not have been typical.

 Fixed zvenya varied in size, having 4, 8, 12 or exceptionally even 18 members (this latter figure corresponding in size to the smallest brigades).
 But small zvenya were both more efficient and stable than larger ones.
 A study of Stakhanovite sugar-beet zvenya in 1938 showed that zvenya of 4-6 people were the most efficient and stable.
-Larger zvenya shrank in size.
+Larger Zvenya shrank in size.